DominicGagne/Qlik-REST-Project/README.md

 I had planned on using Docker to deploy this app, but ran short on time.
 Perhaps in the future.

-## Testing
-I used Mocha and Supertest to test this API.
-The testing script can be found at `Test/supertest.js` The testing suite is comprised of 16 different tests, which are outlined below:

-image here

 ## REST API Documentation

 ### POST /messages